3b/pngload/README.md

-- Stores data in a format that is expected of [opticl](https://github.com/slyrus/opticl), to make transitioning to `pngload` easier in the future.
-It's author has expressed interest in replacing or at least adding `pngload` as an optional backend.
+- Stores data in a format that is expected of [opticl](https://github.com/slyrus/opticl), to make transitioning to `pngload` easier and faster in the future.
+Its author has expressed interest in replacing or at least adding `pngload` as an optional backend.

 ## Install